Russo-Persian Wars: Second Russo-Persian War

 Map of Persian territorial control prior to the Second Russo-Persian War (1722–1723).

 In January 1721 the Pashtun Afghans, led by Mirwais Hotak and subsequently Mahmud Hotak, began a campaign against the Persians over the ruling of Qandahar.
 The Afghans, with an army of 25,000 men, invaded Persia and attempted to seize Kerman.
 They were unable to hold the city and were similarly unable to capture the nearby city of Yazd.
 Mahmud subsequently moved to camp outside the city of Gulnabad, ten miles from the Persian capital, Isfahan.

 Daud Khan, the Sunni Muslim chieftain of the Lezgin tribe, had been detained in Derbent for inciting rebellion, but was released in August 1721 following the initial attack by the Afghans in the hope that he would raise an army to support the shah.
 Daud Khan and his Lezgin followers sacked the city of Shamakhi in August 1721, killing thousands of Shia Muslims and killing several wealthy Russian merchants.
 Artemy Volynsky, who was now the governor of Astrakhan, urged Tsar Peter I to send troops to intervene in the rebellion.
-Vakhtang VI, ruler of the Persian vassal state and East Georgian kingdom of Khartli-Kakheti, contacted Peter to give his support for Russian advances into the Caucasian territories.
+Vakhtang VI, ruler of the Persian vassal state and Georgian kingdom of Kartli, contacted Peter to give his support for Russian advances into the Caucasian territories.
 Daud Khan then sought the protection of the Ottoman sultan.

 Following the Afghan victory over the Persians at the Battle of Gulnabad on 8 March 1722, Mahmud Hotak and his army besieged Isfahan.
 Mirza Tahmasp, the son of Shah Husayn, escaped Isfahan with 600 men and fled to Qazvin.
 From Qazvin, Tahmasp then was forced to flee to Resht, followed by Afghan forces.
 The governor of Resht contacted Tsar Peter requesting aid, as did Tahmasp, who sent an envoy, Ismail Beg, to Astrakhan.